toddledev/documentation/docs/08-pages/04-static-and-dynamic/index.md

 ## Query parameters
 In addition to path parameters, you can define query parameters to pass additional information in the URL:
 - Query parameters appear after a `?` in the URL (e.g., `?preview=true`)
-- They don't trigger browser navigation history when changed
 - They're useful for optional settings or filters

 ## Working with URL parameters